-Standard IV-Coordina ation and Continuity of Care Requirements and References Evidence/Documentation as Submitted by the CMO Score Findings: AMERIGROUP provided policies and procedures as evidence of the members had an ongoing source of primary care that met their needs.
-Members their enrollment with AMERIGROUP.
-Required Actions: None. rs were offered freedom of choice in selecting an in-network PCF P at any time during 4.
-PCP Responsibility for Coordinating Care: 42 CFR 438.208(b)(1); Contract 4.8.2.5 The CMO ensures that the primary care providers fulfill their responsibilities for: Supervising, coordinating, and providing all primary care to each assigned member.
+Standard IV-Coordination and Continuity of Care Requirements and References Evidence/Documentation as Submitted by the CMO Score Findings: AMERIGROUP provided policies and procedures as evidence of the members had an ongoing source of primary care that met their needs.
+Member their enrollment with AMERIGROUP.
+Required Actions: None.
+4. PCP Responsibility for Coordinating Care: 42 CFR 438.208(b)(1); P at any time during Contract 4.8.2.5 The CMO ensures that the primary care providers fulfill their responsibilities for: Supervising, coordinating, and providing all primary care to each assigned member.
 Coordinating and/or initiating referrals for specialty care (both in and out of network).
 Maintaining continuity of care.
-Maintaining member medical records, which includes documenting all services provided by the PCP as well as the specialty services.
-Amerigroup ensures that the primary care providers fulfill responsibilities for coordinating care for its members.
+Maintaining member medical records, which includes documenting all services provided by the PCP as well as the specialty services. responsibilities for coordinating care for its members.
 Std.
 IV.20 Case Mgmt Care Coordination - Members w Special Healthcare Needs-GA Std.
 IV.20 Case Management Program Overview - GA Std.
 IV.20 Coordination of Care Between Behavioral Health and Medical Management Std.
 IV.20 - 2014 CM Program Description-GA MAC and QMC approved 04.28.14, pg 4-7, 12-28, 36-37.
 Std.
 IV.20 - Care Coordination Through Community Based Organizations - GA Std.
 IV.20 - Continuity of Care Core Process Std.
 IV.20 - Coordination of Care-GA Std.
 IV.20 - Specialty Referral Std.
 IV.20 - Specialty Referral-GA Std.
 IV.20 - Services for Members in Waiver Programs- GA Std.
 IV.20 - Complex Case Management Description.2014-GA Final Std.
 IV.20 - Care Coordination Team.
 Members transferring from FFS or another CMO Std.
 IV.20 - Care Coordination Team.
-Members transitioning out of Foster Care and DJJ.
-Met Not Met N/A
+Members transitioning out of Foster Care and DJJ. ☐ Not Met ☐ N/A

-Standard IV-Coordination and Continuity of Care Requirements and References Evidence/Documentation as Submitted by the CMO Score Findings: AMERIGROUP provided documentation that in-network providers assurance, utilization review, continuing education, and/or other similar progra Required Actions: None. al quality 5.
-Coordination and Transition Across Providers/Settings, Including Other CMOs, PIHPs, PAHPs: 42 CFR 438.208(b)(2); Contract 4.8.17.1; 4.11.4.1; Addendum 4.8.17.11 The CMO's care coordination system includes: (a) Advocating for and linking or transitioning members to services as necessary across providers and settings, including, as applicable, other CMOs, PIHPs, PAHPs, and fee-for-service providers.
-Amerigroup's care coordination system includes transitioning members to services as necessary across providers and settings, including, as applicable, other CMOs, PIHPs, PAHPs, and fee-for-service providers. • Std.
-IV.21a Case Mgmt Care Coordination - Members w Special Healthcare Needs-GA • Std.
-IV.21a Case Management Program Overview - GA • Std.
+Standard IV-Coordination and Continuity of Care Requirements and References Evidence/Documentation as Submitted by the CMO Score Findings: AMERIGROUP provided documentation that in-network providers assurance, utilization review, continuing education, and/or other similar progr al quality Required Actions: None. ams established by AMERIGROUP.
+5. Coordination and Transition Across Providers/Settings, Including Other CMOs, PIHPs, PAHPs: 42 CFR 438.208(b)(2); Contract 4.8.17.1; 4.11.4.1; Addendum 4.8.17.11 The CMO's care coordination system includes: (a) Advocating for and linking or transitioning members to services as necessary across providers and settings, including, as applicable, other CMOs, PIHPs, PAHPs, and fee-for-service providers.
+Amerigroup's care coordination system includes transitioning members to services as necessary across providers and settings, including, as applicable, other CMOs, PIHPs, PAHPs, and fee-for-service providers.
+Std.
+IV.21a Case Mgmt Care Coordination - Members w Special Healthcare Needs-GA Std.
+IV.21a Case Management Program Overview - GA Std.
 IV.
-21a Coordination of Care Between Met Not Met N/A
+21a Coordination of Care Between ⊠ Met □ Not Met □ N/A